hyprwm/hyprland-wiki/content/configuring/core/autostart.md

 title: Autostart
 ---

-Autostarting apps can be done by executing things on the `hyprland.start` event:
+Autostarting apps can be done using the `hyprland.start` event:

 ```lua
 hl.on("hyprland.start", function()